-Committee member B. Wilkes highlighted the importance of the correspondence recently received that outlined some gaps and discrepancies in Saanich mapping.
-The following was noted during committee discussion:
+Committee member B. Wilkes highlighted the importance of the correspondence recently received, the following was noted during committee discussion:

 - RSTC recommends that this report be used as a starting point once staff time and funding are available.
-This will help improve the inventory of Garry Oak ecosystems. - The correspondence was also forwarded to Diamond Head Consulting for information. - This information is helpful to identify the gaps; having it on file is important. - The BCS recommendations may include additional resources for mapping. - Having staff mapping experts be aware of this document is important during the update process, especially within the Urban Containment Boundary. - Updates to the Saanich GIS map are ongoing, Parks has recently hired new staff to update information, including the additional points previously noted by the consultant.
+This will help improve the inventory of Garry Oak ecosystems - The correspondence was also forwarded to Diamond Head Consulting for information. - This information is helpful to identify the gaps; having it on file is important. - The BCS recommendations may include additional resources for mapping. - Having staff mapping experts be aware of this document is important during the update process, especially within the Urban Containment Boundary. - Updates to the Saanich GIS map are ongoing, Parks has recently hired new staff to update information, including the additional points previously noted by the consultant.